gabrielsoltz/metahub/README.md

 On top of the AWS Security Hub findings, **MetaHub** can run additional checks directly on the affected resource in the affected account.
 We call these, **MetaChecks**.

-MetaChecks can fetch information from every related resource to the affected resource.
-For example, if you are checking an EC2 Instance, MetaChecks can fetch information from the associated Security Groups, including wich ports are open and from where, and from the IAM roles associated with the EC2 Instance, including the permissions that the role has.
+**MetaChecks** has the capability to retrieve information from every related resource associated with the affected resource.
+For instance, when checking an EC2 Instance, MetaChecks can gather information from its associated Security Groups, including details about which ports are open and from where.
+Additionally, MetaChecks can fetch information from the IAM roles that are linked to the EC2 Instance, including the permissions granted to those roles.

 Each MetaChecks not only answer the MetaCheck question but also provide you with extra information, like resources that you can use for your favorite integrations.